JaGuzmanT/Pedestrians_project/README.md

 ## 📚 Citation

-If you use this tool or dataset in your research, please cite:
+If you use this tool in your research, please cite:

 > Guzmán Torres, J.A., Universidad Michoacana de San Nicolás de Hidalgo, Faculty of Civil Engineering, AULA-CIMNE, Morelia, Michoacán, México.